$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: A short summary of the paper

 That is, we usually read from right to left.
-This is our reading convention for all diagrams of $\Ucatm$ and the cyclotomic KL-R algebra (thick ones as well): We think of them as being \textit{a sequence of $E$'s and $F$'s ordered from right to left}.
+This is our reading convention for all diagrams of $\Ucatm$ and the cyclotomic KLR algebra (thick ones as well): we think of them as being a sequence of $E$ and $F$ ordered from right to left.
 Moreover, we read them from bottom to top, i.e.

-But since not many authors\footnote{The authors of~\cite{lqr1} and~\cite{qr1} do.
-But they also use ``lowest weight notation'' by using $E$'s.
-So I am safe here.} seem to read $\mathfrak{sl}_n$-webs from right to left, we follow the standard of the majority.
-But to keep our notation a little bit consistent we read them in such a way that a turn of the diagrams by $\frac{\pi}{2}$ in clockwise direction matches the conventions before.
+However, we read $\mathfrak{gl}_n$-webs from right to left such that a turn of the diagrams by $\frac{\pi}{2}$ in clockwise direction matches the conventions before.